luci/luci-go/vpython/README.md

   places within Chrome's infra code base, have bootstrap scripts that vendor packages or mimic a VirtualEnv.
 These are at best repetitive and, at worst, buggy and insecure.
-* Depenencies are explicitly stated, not assumed, and consistent between deployments.
+* Dependencies are explicitly stated, not assumed, and consistent between deployments.

 ### Why VirtualEnv?